BillOfSaleNow

 Sign the bill of sale — both parties

 Both buyer and seller must sign and date the bill of sale.
-West Virginia may require notarization — confirm your state's rules before signing.
+West Virginia does not typically require notarization — confirm your state's rules before signing.
 Make two copies: one for each party.

 ~1 minute